 You must hold a baccalaureate degree or its equivalent from a regionally accredited college or university.

-We do not consider 3 year bachelor’s degrees from India, Canada, or Australia to be equivalent to a US bachelor’s degree.
-While we do accept outside credential evaluations from NACES members, if the degree is a 3 year bachelor's degree from India, Canada, or Australia, we do not consider the degree to be equivalent with a US bachelor's degree.
-However, additional graduate level course work after earning a 3 year bachelor’s degree maybe considered for equivalency.
-If you have any questions or concerns please e-mail firstname.lastname@example.org.
-Outside credential evaluations from NACES members are accepted, but are not required to apply.
+We do not consider 3 year bachelor’s degrees from India, Canada, Australia, Sri Lanka and certain other countries to be equivalent to a 4 year US bachelor’s degree.
+While we do accept outside credential evaluations from NACES members, if the degree is a 3 year bachelor's degree from India, Canada, Australia, Sri Lanka or other certain other countries, we will not consider the degree to be equivalent with a 4 year US bachelor's degree.

 You must submit all applicable, official transcripts (undergraduate & graduate).